Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

 7. _metric_for_best_model_ (string, optional)

     Specify the metric to use to compare two different models.
-The default value is mean_average_precision.
+It could be one of [`mean_average_precision`, `precision`, `recall`].

-    It could be one of [`mean_average_precision`, `precision`, `recall`]
+    If left empty, will be chosen automatically based on the task type and model selected.

 8. _apply_augmentations_ (bool, optional)

     If set to true, will enable data augmentations for training and validation.
+Please note, if it is set to false, normalization and resize augmentation would still be applied to pre-process the image.

     The default value is true.
-Please note, if it is set to false, normalization and resize augmentation would still be applied to pre-process the image.

 9. _number_of_workers_ (int, optional)